We’ve Got You Covered for Black Friday Shopping and Beyond

 Since most purchases during Black Friday are for someone else, gift receipts are a must.
 Additionally, some stores change their return policies during holidays as “many retailers are including restocking fees and shorter return deadlines.”

-Start your morning at CVSC
+Start your Black Friday shopping at CVSC

 As Cascade Village Shopping center, we have over two dozen stores to make your Black Friday experience a one-stop-shop.
 With stores like Famous Footwear, Bed Bath & Beyond, Best Buy, JCPenney, World Market, and Petsmart, you are sure to find everything on your holiday shopping list.